-For example, Bitcoin is a coin that only holds “money” utility.
-Another coin with money utility is Ether, which is also used to fuel the Ethereum network’s smart contracts.
+For example, Bitcoin is a currency that only holds “money” utility.
+Another digital asset with money utility is Ether, which is also used to fuel the Ethereum network’s smart contracts.

 On the other hand, a token is a digital representation of an asset, tradable commodity, loyalty points, and others.

-Maker is a great example of this situation.
+Maker is an excellent example of this situation.
 This ERC-20 token is based on a smart contract on the Ethereum chain that backs and stabilizes the value of the DAI stablecoin.
 Also, MKR is used to pay transaction fees on the Maker system and provide holders with voting rights within the system’s continuous approval voting system.

 SIDENOTE.
 ERC-20 is a technical standard used to issue and implement tokens on the Ethereum blockchain, whose native cryptocurrency is ETHER.

 While trading, a coin can be traded on its own with little to no fees.
 But when you trade a token, you have to pay a fee for the network it’s based on.

-On the Ethereum platform, every operation requires a fee paid in Ether, which is called gas.
+Every operation on the Ethereum platform requires a fee paid in Ether, called gas.
 The gas is used to allocate EVM (Ethereum Virtual Machine) resources and execute instructions contained in the smart contracts.

 #4 Vulnerability to 51% attacks

 One of the main goals of the cryptocurrency revolution is to bring about a more secure financial system with no single point of failure.
-Therefore, the network’s strength comes as a major difference between coin and token.
+Therefore, the network’s strength comes as a significant difference between coins and tokens.

-A coin may be susceptible to a 51% attack, especially in the early stages when the network is just forming.
+A coin may be susceptible to a 51% attack, especially in the early stages of forming the network.
 However, because it’s built on an existing network, the token is improbable to be the target of such an attack.

-By now, the difference between coin and token should be quite clear.
-However, coins and tokens do not replace each other, but they serve different purposes.
+By now, the difference between coin and token should be pretty straightforward.
+However, coins and tokens do not replace each other but serve different purposes.
 Each one of them is better in the appropriate context.

 Crypto coins offer the highest degree of independence and flexibility.
 On the other hand, they are expensive to build and need large communities to support and adopt them.

-On the other hand, Crypto tokens are cheap, fast, and easy to develop.
-They require no maintenance but come with dependence on the main network, which gives little to no flexibility.
-Tokens may work as side projects that bring funds to the main business or in any way that they represent real assets that can be moved around without physically touching them.
+On the other hand, crypto tokens are cheap, fast, and easy to develop.
+They require no maintenance but come with dependence on the leading network, which gives little to no flexibility.
+Tokens may work as side projects that bring funds to the central business or in any way that they represent tangible assets that can be moved around without physically touching them.